What is niacinamide?

 What are the benefits of niacinamide?

 Niacinamide is an extremely versatile ingredient.
 It complements your existing skincare products, including those containing retinol, peptides, hyaluronic acid, AHAs, BHA, vitamin C, as well as all types of antioxidants.
+Are you wondering how it differs from Salicylic Acid – read about it here.

 Equally, it can be used alongside other niacinamide-containing products.
 No matter what your skin type – even sensitive or rosacea-prone – you can feel confident that your skin will tolerate niacinamide.
 It helps skin improve its natural production of ceramides, helping renew and restore its barrier against moisture loss and dehydration.
 Over time these ceramides deplete if left alone, leaving skin vulnerable to extreme sensitivity and dryness.